dustinwilson/tabulamutata/README.md

    This is a command meant to be run as root that sets the permissions of the LED folders.
 This usually shouldn't need to be run unless the tablet wasn't initialized properly.
 3. `toggle-touch-wheel`
    This command is run by xbindkeys where it is bound to the button in the middle of the touch wheel, causing the configuration for the touch wheel to change

+The udev rule `tabulamutata.rules` is used to run the systemd unit file (`tabulamutata.service`) to configure the tablet when the tablet is plugged in or when the computer is booted up.